When Perplexity Lies: Generation-Focused Distillation of Hybrid Sequence Models: Results

 Overall, the best Hybrid-KDA student retains 86--99\% of teacher accuracy on knowledge and common-sense tasks, confirming that the majority of the teacher's factual and linguistic knowledge transfers successfully.
+The same architecture and recipe scale to a Qwen3-1.7B teacher (Table~\ref{tab:arch_comparison}, lower block), where Hybrid-KDA again tracks its teacher across knowledge, reasoning, code, and instruction following, with only the commonsense multiple-choice benchmarks depressed by the completion-only extraction artifact noted in the table.
 The largest remaining gaps appear on multi-step reasoning (BBH: 69\%, GSM8K: 60\%) and code generation (HumanEval: 56\%), tasks that require extended autoregressive coherence.
 Closing these gaps likely requires either larger token budgets, on-policy distillation, or dedicated RL training.